Enowiz777/community-app.v1/README.md

 - Need to test existing user
 - Create create user option.
 - The UI is already there.
 I have it.

+20230517
+- Allow users to create the login account.
+- Worked on the loginform CSS
+- I should just take it from the web and use it.
+- Make it simple.
+- align
+- Do the later design.